 Supported by Graz University of Technology and the Austrian Institute of Navigation, the Summer School is open to graduate students, PhDs and postdoctoral researchers, as well as young engineers and academics working within industry or agencies, aged 35 or younger.

-Register before May 15, 2018 to benefit from an early registration discount.
 The number of participants is limited to 50, on a first come, first served basis.

 Internationally renowned scientists and specialists will be giving lectures as well as overseeing practical exercises and lab work.